Logiqx/tech-docs/Environments/Containers/Docker/README.md

 I started off by working through "Get started with Docker for Windows" and "Get Started with Docker".

-I've listed the commands below but the full output has also been thoroughly [documented](GetStarted.md).
+A summary of the commands used is below but the full output has also been thoroughly [documented](Get%20Started.md).